Sewelis (aka. Camelis 2) - a LIS for the Semantic Web

-- A query language, LISQL, that covers most of SPARQL (apart from filter primitives so far), with a more concise and uniform syntax inspired by natural language
+- A query language, LISQL, that covers most of SPARQL (apart from FILTER primitives so far), with a more concise and uniform syntax inspired by natural language

 - A user interface that reconciles faceted search and querying in a consistent way

-- Hierarchies of classes, properties, and values (with transitive properties)
+- Hierarchies of classes and properties

 - No dead-end, and rich feedback at every step for understanding-at-a-glance